jason-davey/studio/TECHNICAL_SPEC.md

 ### 3.4.
 AI Flow (`src/ai/flows/suggest-hero-copy-flow.ts`)
 - **Purpose:** To generate hero section copy suggestions using an AI model.
-- **Input:** `SuggestHeroCopyInput` (copyType, currentText, productName, productDescription, count).
+- **Input:** `SuggestHeroCopyInput` (copyType, currentText, productName, productDescription, count, campaignFocus).
+The new `campaignFocus` field allows the AI to tailor suggestions.
 - **Output:** `SuggestHeroCopyOutput` (array of suggestions).
 - **Technology:** Genkit, configured to use a Google AI model.
-- **Prompt:** Instructs the AI to act as a marketing copywriter, considering the product and copy type.
+- **Prompt:** Instructs the AI to act as a marketing copywriter, considering the product, copy type, and any provided `campaignFocus`.

 ## 4. Setup & Configuration